denten-books/plain-text/0-chapter.md

 a model of humanity.
 A part of the book's job will be to recover and to describe that model.

-As a frame of mind, the use of plain text implies an ethics of reading and writing.
-The book unfolds a history of and an argument *for* plain text, as a mode of preferred engagement---an interface---with the word.
-That engagement should be open for introspection, because "added information" routinely embedded in all forms of contemporary textuality can include more than innocuous instructions for document attributes like "font size" or "paragraph justification."
+As a frame of mind, the use of plain text signals an ethics of reading and writing.
+The book unfolds a history of and an argument for plain text, as a mode of preferred engagement---an interface---with the word.
+That engagement, as I will argue, should be open for introspection, because "added information" routinely embedded in all forms of contemporary textuality can include more than innocuous instructions for document attributes like "font size" or "paragraph justification."
 Increasingly, devices that mediate literary activity encode specific forms of governance and control.

 To trace the flows of governance and control that lurk beneath the text, of the sort that Friedrich Kittler warns us, must mean more than passive apprehension